UnityToBrain/Coin_Rward/README.md

 # Coin_Rward
  sample coin rewaward for hyperCasual games

-watch the tutoril for leanr more: https://youtu.be/TRUOqUGAfLM
+watch the tutorial for leanr more: https://youtu.be/TRUOqUGAfLM